Overview of Turkmenistan's Dairy Industry

-Turkmenistan, located in Central Asia, is actively investing in its dairy industry to boost self-sufficiency in food production.
-With approximately 700,000 dairy cattle, the country is working towards modernizing its agricultural practices to enhance dairy output.
+Turkmenistan, located in Central Asia, is making significant strides in its dairy industry to enhance self-sufficiency in food production.
+The country is focusing on modernizing its agricultural practices to boost dairy output, which is a crucial part of its broader agricultural development strategy.

-The foundation of Turkmenistan's dairy production is its substantial herd of around 700,000 dairy cattle, and the government is promoting initiatives to increase this number as part of its agricultural development strategy.
+The foundation of Turkmenistan's dairy production lies in its substantial herd of approximately 700,000 dairy cattle.
+The government actively promotes initiatives to increase this number, supporting the country's goal of enhancing dairy production capabilities.

-The production of milk powder and whey is currently limited, with a combined output of around 100 tons per year.
-This sector is expected to grow with increased investment in processing technology.
+The country produces roughly 300 tons of cheese annually, concentrating on traditional varieties that align with local preferences.
+There is a growing interest in diversifying cheese production.
+Currently, the production of milk powder and whey is limited, with a combined output of around 100 tons per year, but this sector is expected to grow due to increased investment in processing technology.

 Dairy Plants and Farms

-Key dairy plants include "Türkmen Süt" and "AkGaýa," which produce a range of products such as milk, yogurt, and cheese.
-Notable dairy farms like "Awaza Farm" and "Ahal Dairy" significantly contribute to national milk production volumes.
+Key dairy plants such as "Türkmen Süt" and "AkGaýa" manufacture a range of products, including milk, yogurt, and cheese.
+Notable dairy farms like "Awaza Farm" and "Ahal Dairy" play a significant role in the national milk production volumes.
+In the Ahal Province, the Süýtli ýaýla livestock complex is a modern facility housing more than 1,600 head of cattle on nearly 600 hectares of land.

 Export and Import of Dairy Products

-Turkmenistan exports about 50 tons of dairy products annually, mainly to neighboring countries.
+Turkmenistan exports about 50 tons of dairy products annually, primarily to neighboring countries.
 Imports are limited to approximately 70 tons, focusing on cheese and other diverse dairy products to meet local demand.

 Dairy Market Events

 A significant recent development is the imposition of a 10% tariff on dairy imports from most post-Soviet countries.
-This has prompted local enterprises to enhance production and reduce dependency on imports.
-Additionally, ATENA, one of the exporters, is actively participating in international exhibitions to expand its market reach.
+This has encouraged local enterprises to enhance production and reduce dependency on imports.
+Additionally, ATENA, one of the exporters, is actively participating in international exhibitions to broaden its market reach.

-Overall, Turkmenistan's dairy industry is evolving with a clear focus on increasing production, improving processing capabilities, and adapting to new economic conditions.
+Overall, Turkmenistan's dairy industry is evolving with a clear focus on increasing production, enhancing processing capabilities, and adapting to new economic conditions, positioning itself as a growing contender in the Central Asian dairy market.

 Modified: 2025/05/18